Vitamin K2 and Teeth: What the Conflicting Research Really Means

 K2 doesn’t work alone.
 Understanding how vitamins work together is crucial for making smart supplement choices:

-Vitamin D3 increases calcium absorption from your digestive tract by 400-600%.
+Vitamin D3 significantly increases calcium absorption from your digestive tract—often several-fold, particularly when vitamin D levels are low.
 Calcium provides building material for bones and teeth.
 K2 directs absorbed calcium to bones and teeth rather than arteries.

 The problem without K2: High-dose D3 and calcium without K2 increases calcium circulation, but it may deposit in arteries rather than reaching bones and teeth—the “calcium paradox.”
 K2 resolves this by ensuring proper calcium placement.